icaro2222/icaro2222/README.md

-## Ícaro Dias, graduando em Análise e Desenvolvimento de Sistemas no IFBaiano Campus Guanambi, e aventureiro na programação.
+## Ícaro Dias, an undergraduate student in Systems Analysis and Development at IFBaiano Campus Guanambi, and an adventurer in programming.

  <div>
   <a href="https://github.com/icaro2222">